Other Common Names

 Primary Traditional Functions

 Adapotenic, immune modulator

 Quite by "accident" I discovered for myself how beneficial mushrooms are for me when I was battling Candida.
 I had previously enjoyed eating mushrooms and was told by people, "experieinced" with helping others regain their health while battling and recovering from Candida, that mushrooms were off limits.
 Not knowing better, I listened for some years.
 I got to a point that I began "craving" mushrooms after some years had passed.
-I decided to start including mushrooms in my diet again and to my amazement I began to regain lost strength and energy!
+I decided to start including mushrooms in my diet again and to my amazement I began to regain lost strength and vitality!
 I began using good quality wild Cordyceps, Reishi and Tremella.
 Then at one of the herb seminars I was attending, someone started talking about Chaga.
 Low and behold I thought to myself, "That is what those mushrooms were growing on the birch trees in the woods when I was a little girl!"
 (I grew up in the northeastern part of the United States.)
 I went on to learn Chaga is one of the most powerful, adaptogenic mushrooms I can take for my health and sustaining my life.

 Revered above Reishi by many in China, some call it the "King of Herbs".
 See where it stands in the list below.

 Top 10 mushrooms by order of importance in traditional Chinese herbalism:

 Chaga has life enhancing properties that makes it a very important mushroom to many people.
 Chaga is used as a tea, powder or applied to the skin for its beneficial properties and balancing the body's immune system.
 Chaga is highly sought after throughout Asia.